Save-Dao/guide/docs/glossary.md

 #### Share Value

 The value of 1 share at any given time.
-In the case of Raid Guild, Share Value is denominated in wxDAI and can be determined by dividing the outstanding amount of shares by the total amount of WETH (and all other Whitelisted Tokens) in the War Chest.
+In the case of Adbongo, Share Value is denominated in wxDAI and can be determined by dividing the outstanding amount of shares by the total amount of WETH (and all other Whitelisted Tokens) in the War Chest.

 #### Spoils

-A portion of funds paid out to a Raid Party (10%) that are required to be tributed back to the Raid Guild War Chest
+A portion of funds paid out to a campaign Party (10%) that are required to be tributed back to the Adbongo War Chest

 #### Tavern

 A public meeting place for newcomers and veteran adventurers.
 The tavern is open to all and typically serves as the entry point into the community.

-Raid Guild contains a Front Tavern for inbound and outbound leads and a Back Tavern to gain technical insight and scope out potential Raids.
+Adbongo contains a Front Tavern for inbound and outbound leads and a Back Tavern to gain technical insight and scope out potential campaigns.

 #### War Chest

-The name of Raid Guild’s DAO smart contract.
+The name of Adbongo’s DAO smart contract.
 The War Chest stores all funds for the Guild and can only be distributed if a vote passes with consensus from the DAO.